 Closing the gap will require the public and private sector actively recruiting, training and mentoring women in the trades, after decades of targeting men.

 In Kitimat, LNG Canada has set up a four-week training program in partnership with Women Building Futures, an organization that supports women in the trades.
-It will be offered multiple times over the next 18 months, with the first training session starting in Nov.
+It will be offered multiple times over 18 months, with the first training session starting in Nov.
+2019.
 It doesn’t guarantee participants a job, but it puts them on the right track, and on LNG’s dime.
 The cost of airfare, accommodations, tuition and safety equipment is covered by the company.

-It’s a robust response to the skills gap – and LNG is not alone.
+It’s a robust response to the skills gap–and LNG is not alone.
 Across Canada, there is a concerted effort to change the old ways.
 And it’s starting to pay off.
 According to Statistics Canada’s most recent Labour Force Survey, the number of women in the trades is slowly ticking up, from 3.7 percent a decade ago to 3.9 percent now.

-In last year’s federal budget, the government announced $20 million over five years for the Apprenticeship Incentive Grant for Women, which helps to cover the costs of training as an apprenticeship in a Red Seal Trade where women are underrepresented, like plumbing or welding.
+In the 2018 federal budget, the government announced $20 million over five years for the Apprenticeship Incentive Grant for Women, which helps to cover the costs of training as an apprenticeship in a Red Seal Trade where women are underrepresented, like plumbing or welding.
 The government also announced $10 million over three years to support projects that have proven effective in attracting women to the trades, such as mentoring programs.

 Even though it will continue to take time, bringing more women into the trades is part of an essential restructuring Canada needs to undertake as we enter the 2020s.
 We can rise to the skills challenge by empowering people with the right skills, regardless of old perceptions.
 The same is true in other places where we’re seeing a talent shortage, such as in STEM.